-Beth Howell Last updated on 28 July 2021 In order to reach its ambitious net-zero carbon emission goals by 2050, the UK needs to invest an extra £14 billion each year, a report suggests.
+Written by Beth Howell Updated on 28 July 2021 In order to reach its ambitious net-zero carbon emission goals by 2050, the UK needs to invest an extra £14 billion each year, a report suggests.
 Following the release of the government’s own assessment of major projects in the pipeline, released on 16 June, the environmental charity Green Alliance analysed just how much more the UK government needs to be investing into green infrastructure.The organisation claims that the £14 billion would be hugely beneficial for clean transport, nature restoration, and low-carbon buildings – ensuring that the UK reaches net carbon zero by 2050.
 “The government has underinvested in the low-carbon infrastructure needed to meet its net-zero goal.
 Our assessment shows there is still a £14.1 billion gap in annual investment in low carbon transport, buildings, natural capital, and industry infrastructure.” – Green Alliance Resilient Economy ReportBut despite the government’s eco-minded goal, over the past three years, £9 billion has been spent on projects that actually increase CO2.
 The government has been criticised by the green charity after voicing its determination to meet carbon targets over the next few years, despite ministers planning to spend £28 billion on roads alone.
 The UK is currently at a crossroads – and the government’s following steps will determine whether or not they hit their targets on time.
 Will COVID-19 impact this?The government report also comes at a time when much of the country is pushing for more ecological change.
 A number of large UK firms have called for the government to deliver a COVID-19 recovery plan that prioritises the environment.The road to recovery beyond the worldwide pandemic could also lead to UK infrastructure priorities looking very different.
 The rapid normalisation of video conferencing has introduced a new way to work, with more working from home and much less travel.
 Funds that were previously earmarked for expanding the road network would now be better directed at ensuring reliable, fast broadband – particularly for rural communities.According to Green Alliance, a net-zero-aligned infrastructure will provide much higher and faster economic and social benefits than higher carbon alternatives, helping to get people back to work in the short term, and building low-carbon capacity for the long term.The next few months are still laced with uncertainty, but what we can all be sure of is that our recovery from COVID-19 is a perfect segue to welcoming a greener infrastructure.
-Beth Howell Writer @Bethany_Howell_ Beth has a real passion for green living.
-She’s been absorbed in eco research for over three years, and has become quite the expert.
-Whether you're after a new set of solar panels, a home energy improvement, or you want to catch the latest eco news, she's got your back.
+Written by: Beth Howell Content Manager Beth has been writing about green tech, the environment, and climate change for over three years now – with her work being featured in publications such as The BBC, Forbes, The Express, Greenpeace, and in multiple academic journals.
+Whether you're after a new set of solar panels, energy-saving tips, or advice on how to reduce your carbon footprint, she's got you covered.